Kumarinishu/The-Sparks-Foundation-Internship-Nishu/README.md

   What will be predicted score if a student studies for 9.25 hrs/ day?

-  My work on the task can be found at my github repo.
+  My work on the task can be found at my https://github.com/Kumarinishu/The-Sparks-Foundation-Internship-Nishu/tree/main/TASKS/TASK-1/Prediction-using-Supervised-ML-Nishu.